angular/angular/aio/content/guide/universal.md

 ### Filtering request URLs

-NOTE: the basic behavior described below is handled automatically when using the NgUniversal Express schematic, this is helpful when trying to understand the underlying behavior or replicate it without using the schematic.
+NOTE: The basic behavior described below is handled automatically when using the NgUniversal Express schematic.
+This is helpful when trying to understand the underlying behavior or replicate it without using the schematic.

 The web server must distinguish _app page requests_ from other kinds of requests.